Certora/Documentation/docs/prover/cli/options.md

 Passes the value of this option  to the solidity compiler's option `--solc_optimize`.

 **When to use it?**
-When we want to select the solc compiler EVM version
+When we want to select the Solidity compiler EVM version

 **Example**
 `certoraRun Bank.sol --verify Bank:Bank.spec --solc_evm_version Istanbul`